ducktyper/OOView.js/README.md

 ```

 * action
-`action` function allows to attach an event to a document or element outside of
+The function `action` allows to attach an event to a document or element outside of
 the OOView element.
 To avoid these events to stay in the memory forever, the
-events will be removed by several actions including keyup ESC.
+events will be removed by several actions including ESC keyup.
 You can also bind a function
 on finish to clear the action.

 A good example of using `action` function is to allow up and down buttons to a number